sbt/sbt.github.com/0.13/docs/Combined+Pages.md

 ### Tab completion

-Interactive mode has tab completion, including at an empty prompt.
+sbt shell has tab completion, including at an empty prompt.
 A special sbt convention is that pressing tab once may show only a subset of most likely completions, while pressing it more times shows more verbose choices.

 ### History Commands

-Interactive mode remembers history, even if you exit sbt and restart it.
+sbt shell remembers history, even if you exit sbt and restart it.
 The simplest way to access history is with the up arrow key.
 The following commands are also supported: